 Travelling to a new city can be daunting, especially when you don’t speak the local language.
-There are always guidebooks giving tips and hints about the most famous attractions, where to find the best food and which hotels to stay in but sometimes all you need is insider info to get you started on your adventure!
+There are always guidebooks giving tips and hints about the most famous attractions, where to find the best food and which hotels to stay in but sometimes all you need is insider info to get you started!

 Beijing is where we have called home for over a year now.
 We’re by no means experts – there is so much to see and do that it’s a good job we’ll be here for a while longer!
-Moving here did throw us in the deep end a little … to say the least.
-What we needed was a quick guide about how to settle in quickly.
+Moving to Beijing did throw us in the deep end a little … to say the least.
+What we needed was a quick guide on how to settle in quickly.

-We’ve compiled a list of four things you’ll need when coming to Beijing – either as a traveller or an expat.
+We’ve compiled a list of four things you’ll need when coming to Beijing – either as a traveller on a short trip or an ex-pat.
 There’s also one thing you definitely won’t need to organise when you get here too!

 This is really more for you if you’re planning on staying in China for a while and making some friends!
 If you’re planning on staying a while and NOT making any friends … erm … well maybe you should stop reading and re-evaluate that first 😉